-Results from a 2018 study suggest flavored e-cigarette aerosols have similar properties to high-sucrose candy and drinks and might increase the risk of cavities.
+Results from a suggest flavored e-cigarette aerosols have similar properties to high-sucrose candy and drinks and might increase the risk of cavities.

 Limited research suggests that, in general, vaping flavored e-juice may increase your risk for mouth irritation and inflammation.

-For example, one 2016 study found that e-cigarette liquids were associated with gum inflammation.
+For example, one found that e-cigarette liquids were associated with gum inflammation.
 Gum inflammation increased when the e-liquids were flavored.

-A 2017 review also suggests e-cigarette flavorings may contribute to the development of periodontal diseases.
+A also suggests e-cigarette flavorings may contribute to the development of periodontal diseases.